-companies getting serious about in 2020
+companies getting serious about from 2020

 Big companies, often the target customers for startups, live in a much more near-term world.